TonyIvchenko/playground/README.md

 make lint
 ```

-The first pass intentionally stays small and green: root helper scripts, service `main.py` entrypoints, and the health/app smoke tests we already maintain for `ctscan`, `disasters`, and `voiceforge`.
+The first pass intentionally stays small and green: root helper scripts, service `main.py` entrypoints, the static browser-app smoke suite, and the health/app smoke tests we already maintain for `ctscan`, `disasters`, and `voiceforge`.

 ## Format